We are authorised by The Financial Conduct Authority.

 Using browser settings to manage Cookies

 We will never disclose your information to anyone outside TopQuote except where we have your consent; where we are required or permitted to do so by law, to other companies who provide a service to us, or any successors in title to our business.
 Whenever we transfer personal information to countries outside the European Economic Area we will ensure that appropriate security measures are taken.

 What is a tracking Cookie?

-Tracking Cookies are a specific type of cookie that is distributed, shared, and read across two or more unrelated Web sites for the purpose of gathering information or potentially to present customised data to you.
+Tracking Cookies are a specific type of cookie that is distributed, shared, and read across two or more unrelated websites for the purpose of gathering information or potentially to present customised data to you.
 Tracking cookies are non-malicious text files and are sometimes referred to as ‘third party cookies’.
-We use them in our emails to gain a greater insight into your online behavior when visiting the Worldpay website.
+We use them in our emails to gain a greater insight into your online behaviour when visiting the Worldpay website.
 They will not capture any information you may input on a form;

 they just tell us which pages you are browsing.
 For more details on cookies, please visit the Information Commissioner’s Office for details and legal insight.
 The ICO has been set up as a UK Independent Authority to uphold information rights in the public interest.

 How to contact us

 If you would like further details on how we use your personal information or if you have any data protection queries, please contact: